Ashton-Sidhu/aethos/README.md

   - `project_metrics`: Setting project metrics
     - Project metrics is a metric or set of metrics to evaluate models.
   - `word_report`: Writes report to a word document as well as the .txt file
+  - `track_experiments`: Uses MLFlow to track models and experiments.

 User options such as changing the directory where images, reports, and projects are saved can be edited in the config file.
 This is located at `USER_HOME`/.aethos/ .